LF-digitala-kanaler/LFDS/content/visual-identity/motion-design.md

   Dokumentera animerings beslut

-  Hårt mjukkt snabbt o sakta

-  ## 12 principer att följa
+  Fundera på hårt, mjukt, snabbt och sakta - vad vill vi säga med animationen och vad är huvudsyftet på sidan.

+  Ta stöd av de Disneys 12 animeringsprinciper

+  #### Disneys 12 animeringsprinciper

-  the principles are based on the work of Disney animators from the 1930s onwards, in their quest to produce more realistic animations.
+  The principles are based on the work of Disney animators from the 1930s onwards, in their quest to produce more realistic animations.
 The main purpose of these principles was to produce an illusion that cartoon characters adhered to the basic laws of physics, but they also dealt with more abstract issues, such as emotional timing and character appeal.

   The book has been referred to by some as the "Bible of animation",\[2] and some of its principles have been adopted by traditional studios.
 In 1999, The Illusion of Life was voted the number one "best animation book\[...] of all time" in an online poll done by Animation World Network.\[3] Though originally intended to apply to traditional, hand-drawn animation, the principles still have great relevance for today's more prevalent computer animation.